by Clark Miller

 Preliminary corroborating epidemiological evidence congruent with those results points to prevalence of cigarette use – after years of decline – increasing, not decreasing, concurrently with increases in prevalence of nicotine delivered in vape devices.
 The uptick in cigarette use is indicated by a trend of clearly diminished reduction in prevalence with a statistically insignificant increase in cigarette smoking in youth in the U.S., discussed and graphically reproduced in this post.
 Following those findings, Health Canada released data that, similarly, is both predicted and alarming.

-Endorsement of the FDA plan in the Journal of the American Medical Association (JAMA) cited a small downward shift in vaping by youth over just one year- 2016.
-But as described in new reports including in the online news source Vox, more recent data point to booming use of e-cigarettes among youth, that use increasing likelihood of young people starting to smoke (tobacco) cigarettes.
+Endorsement of the FDA plan to encourage vaping as harm reduction in the Journal of the American Medical Association (JAMA) cited a small downward shift in vaping by youth over just one year- 2016.
+But as described over past years including in the online news source Vox, more recent data point to booming use of e-cigarettes among youth, that use increasing likelihood of young people starting to smoke (tobacco) cigarettes.

 “Research has indicated type 2 diabetes appears to be more aggressive in youth than in adults . . . there is a higher risk for complications in people with earlier-onset type 2 diabetes . . .
 Thus, we must continue to make strides in recognizing the specific needs of youth and adolescents who are at-risk or diagnosed with type 2 diabetes.”